nielsenjared/nielsenjared.github.io/content/blog/antifragile/index.md

 How do we become antifragile?

-In The Black Swan, Taleb introduces the “barbell strategy”, which is:
+In _The Black Swan_, Taleb introduces the “barbell strategy”, which is:

 > ...a method that consists of taking both a defensive attitude and an excessively aggressive one at the same time, by protecting assets from all sources of uncertainty while allocating a small portion for high-risk strategies.

 Why a barbell?

-Taleb explains in _Antifragile_:
+According to Taleb:

 > The barbell (a bar with weights on both ends that weight lifters use) is meant to illustrate the idea of a combination of extremes, kept separate, with avoidance of the middle.
 In our context it is not necessarily symmetric: it is just composed of two extremes, with nothing in the center.